Heartaches by the Number: Background

 The song mentions three heartaches, listed by the narrator:

 The first one is when the narrator's lover leaves him.
 The lover returns, but never means to stay, and this causes the second round of anguish.
 Thirdly, the lover calls stating she plans to return but the narrator waits in vain for the knock on his door and suggests that she has lost her way.

 The chorus tells how the lover loves the narrator "less every day"; however, the narrator declares, "Each day I love you more."
 Although it is apparent that he has "heartaches by the number" and "a love that I can't win", the narrator asserts that the day he stops counting is the "day my world would end".

 Guy Mitchell version

 The biggest hit version was recorded by Guy Mitchell on August 24, 1959.
 The recording was released by Columbia Records on August 31, 1959, as catalog number 41476.
 It spent the weeks of December 14 and December 21, 1959 at No. 1 on the U.S. Billboard Hot 100.
+This version was included on the in-game radio in Fallout: New Vegas.